 Connecting to a broad spectrum of bonsai enthusiasts, from hobbyists to professionals, is one of the most immediate and lasting benefits of belonging to a club like Marin Bonsai.
 Our club strives to provide this and other resources to members and the community at large.
 With regular postings to our website, monthly meetings and workshops, and public exhibitions, the Marin Bonsai Club seeks to keep this vibrant art form alive and accessible for the Marin County community and beyond.

 Activities and Exhibitions

 The Marin Bonsai Club holds two separate, primarily educational activities in a typical month: the general meeting and the informal workshop.
+These meetings are held every first and third Tuesday from 7pm-9:30pm at the Terra Linda Community Center, San Rafael.
 The meetings often feature a prominent guest expert giving a demonstration, and the workshops provide an opportunity for the members to receive help developing their bonsai skills and trees.